 - Attend classes regularly and complete assigned course work.

-- Cooperate in the development of a student educational plan within 90 days after declaring a specific educational goal, and subsequently abide by the terms of this plan or approved revision thereof, making continued progress toward the defined educational goal.
+- Work with a college counselor or advisor to develop a student educational plan within 90 days after declaring a specific educational goal, and subsequently abide by the terms of this plan or approved revision thereof, making continued progress toward the defined educational goal.

 Each matriculated student is entitled to: